 Lindsay with Artsy-Fartsy Mama is baking up Christmas Sprinkle Sugar Cookies don’t they look yummy?
 Click through to check out her FREE Printable Gift Tag to make those cookies a sweet gift!

 Amy with Amy Latta Creations is sharing a quick and easy 2020 Toilet Paper Ornament created with Sculpey.
 This Christmas tree ornament sums up the entire year!

 Shani with Sunshine and Munchkins is sharing a fun Christmas Light Chalk Art activity for her kiddos.
 Check what simple household item she used to make the lights glow!

 Debra from Making & Celebrating has crafted up the most ADORABLE Polar Bear from Sculpey complete with a matching winter coat, scarf, and hat.
 Click through to find out what her name is!

 Creative Crafts Christmas Edition

 Remember, today is DAY FOUR!
 Click through to see all of the inspiration from Creative Crafts Christmas DAY ONE and DAY TWO and DAY THREE for more creativity. o, stop back by each day this week for more creativity.
 I promise you won’t be disappointed, but rather inspired!
-AND stop back by on Saturday for a fun round-up and GIVEAWAY!!
+AND stop back by on Saturday for a fun round-up of the 51+ of the BEST Christmas Crafts and Home Decor plus GIVEAWAY!!